Aliyah Saleem: Biography

-Saleem was born in London into a Pakistani Sunni Muslim immigrant family.
-From age 6 to 11 she attended Deobandi Arabic-led madrasas, where she learnt the Arabic language and was taught Salafi Islam.
+Saleem was born in London into a Pakistani Sunni Muslim immigrant family in August 1989.
+From age 6 to 11 she attended Deobandi Arabic-led madrasas, where she learnt the Arabic language.
 When she was 11 years old, Saleem entered the Islamic girls' private boarding school Jamia Al-Hudaa in Nottingham.
 Around 12, she began having doubts about the truth and ethics of religion, especially the condemnation of homosexuality, but her questioning was branded "corruption" and she felt repeatedly repressed to "not pollute the minds of other girls".
 She was expelled in 2006 at the age of 15, accused of "narcissism" for owning a disposable camera and consequently publicly humiliated in front of the entire school.

 She went on to study Koranic interpretation at Farhat Hashmi's Al-Huda Institute in Mississauga near Toronto, Canada, which was intended to last a year.
 Finding the lessons in Urdu difficult, however, after two months she transferred to the Al-Huda Institute's campus in Pakistan to complete the course and, segregated and isolated from her family, she found herself "sucked in" by the repetition and religious zeal.
 She started to willingly wear the face veil (niqab), and in hindsight she considered her 17-year-old self to be a fundamentalist who wanted to proselytise when she returned to the UK.

 Back in Britain, where Saleem was no longer in a religiously restricted environment and had free access to books, media and television, her earlier doubts resurfaced.
 She started studying sociology, which examined religion from several new perspectives such as feminism and Marxism, and first exposed her to the concept that religions could serve as a means of social control.
 In the library, she came across Richard Dawkins' book The God Delusion, which first exposed her to the idea that God could be a human delusion and might not actually exist, and the theory of evolution, which she did not understand, and decided to spend a great deal of time on studying further.
 After that, she educated herself on cosmology, and read Carl Sagan's Pale Blue Dot; the sight of the iconic Pale Blue Dot photograph was the last straw, brought her to disbelief and made her a sceptic.
 By the age of 19, Saleem had reached a point where she no longer believed in Islam, and moved away from it.
 She believes that "The Islam that I grew up in, that had been, you know, shoved down my throat for years, was actually being shoved down my throat to actually control me.
 To control what I did, what I wore, who I spoke to, and what I ate and how I thought."

 Saleem attended Brunel University in west London where she obtained a first class honours degree in English.
-She is a market researcher for Kantar having previously done parliamentary research work for the House of Lords.
+She is a market researcher for Kantar Group having previously done parliamentary research work for the House of Lords.
 She is also a contributor and advice columnist to Sedaa, a website featuring writers from Muslim backgrounds.